-Extended Producer Responsibility (EPR) was at the forefront of NYS solid waste policy debate in 2009 and 2010.
-EPR requires manufacturers and retailers to take responsibility for the safe and environmentally sound disposal of items they make and sell.
-This includes reducing toxic materials used for manufacturing, but the most relevant aspect for waste management is the requirement to implement some form of a take-back and reuse and/or recycling program.
+OCRRA has been involved in many Extended Producer Responsibility (EPR) initiatives in the last few years.
+EPR requires manufacturers to take responsibility for the safe and environmentally sound disposal of items they make and sell.
+This includes reducing toxic materials used for manufacturing and a requirement to implement some form of a take-back and reuse and/or recycling program.